Freshmen who wish to live on campus reside in one of our University Commons residence halls.

 - All cancellations must be made in writing and sent to the Residential Life Office at [email protected].

-- In all cases, the $100 administrative fee is nonrefundable.
+- In all cases, the $100 application fee is nonrefundable.

-- If you cancel your housing agreement in writing 0-30 days prior to the start of the agreement, including after the start date of the agreement, even if you have not gained occupancy, the prepayment will be retained as cancellation fees and you will be charged an additional $550 in cancellation fees.
+- If you cancel your housing agreement in writing 0-30 days prior to the start of the agreement, including after the start date of the agreement, even if you have not gained occupancy, and you will be charged an additional $750 in cancellation fees.

 - If you lose your student status during any time of the agreement, if you fail to give proper notice, or you wish to cancel your agreement, you must cancel in writing to the University Commons office.
 You will be required to vacate within five days of providing this notice, and you will be charged $750 in liquidated damages.